Artist: Billy Mintz

 Contact us.
 (Having trouble using Internet Explorer?
 Please try Firefox or Chrome.)

-Featuring: Billy Mintz drums, percussion, composer Roberta Piket piano, organ, Fender Rhodes piano, Wurlitzer electric piano, clavinet John Gross tenor saxophone, Tony Malaby tenor and soprano saxophones, Hiliard Greene bass
+Featuring: Billy Mintz drums, percussion, composer Roberta Piket piano, organ, Fender Rhodes piano, Wurlitzer electric piano, clavinet John Gross tenor saxophone, Tony Malaby tenor and soprano saxophones, Hilliard Greene bass

 Nowhere is Mintz’s zen-like reverence for the moment more apparent than on his extraordinary new 2-CD set, Ugly Beautiful.
 Recorded on a December day in 2015 in one room with no headphones (“when you record that way you can hear the instruments naturally”), it documents his quintet playing his eclectic reserve of original compositions.